anasahmedshaikh/NODE-PROJECTS/Currency Converter/README.md

-#This is a Simple CLI Based Currency Convertor with typescript./n
+# This is a Simple CLI Based Currency Convertor with typescript.
-npx command npx anas-currency-converter
+npx command npx anas-currency-converter.